brandonbozek/brandonbozek.github.io/_posts/2018-6-16-honey-part2.md

 directly coupled could also be incorrect.
 This is a topic that would be interesting to explore more in the future.

-{% include gallery id="gallery3" caption="Left: Total number of colonies in the top 6 producing states for 1999-2012, Right: the mean yield of honey per colony of those states for the same time period." %}
+{% include gallery id="gallery3" caption="Left: Total number of colonies in the top six producing states for 1999-2012, Right: the mean yield of honey per colony of those states for the same time period." %}

-These 6 states also contain the key to understanding the drop in US market size from 2002-2004.
+These six states also contain the key to understanding the drop in US market size from 2002-2004.
 The total number of colonies in these states is actually increasing over most of this time period.
 However, the mean yield per colony in these states was anomalously low in 2002.
 Something clearly happened in those states in that year that lowered yield of honey produced per colony.
 Since there is nothing in our data set that can give the cause, a quick search (thanks to narrowing the scope of what I needed to look for) revealed the answer: there was a bad drought in Western United States beginning in 2002.
-Note a careful consideration of the yield from individual states in the figure above shows that Florida is not strongly impacted relative to the other states in 2002.
+Note: a careful consideration of the yield from individual states in the figure above shows that Florida is not strongly impacted relative to the other states in 2002.